 - Pupils must follow the terms of the Widford Lodge School's internet use policy, as printed in their Pupil Planner. - Pupils should work in a suitable open space, free from distractions.
-They should not work in a bedroom. - Pupils should be dressed appropriately.
+They should not work in a bedroom but if this is essential, they should have a neutral background. - Pupils should be dressed appropriately.
 Pyjamas cannot be worn. - Any background should be neutral so as to safeguard all involved. - The online learning environment should respect the same boundaries as the classroom.
 No photographs of staff or pupils may be taken during lesson time, and language must be appropriate. - Lessons must neither be recorded by a pupil, nor shared publicly. - Pupils must not deliberately download, upload or forward material that could be considered offensive. - Pupils must remember to log out after any online lesson. - Pupils must ensure that there are no other windows open on their device (e.g. an online game) during an online lesson. - Communication between pupils, and with staff, must be sensible and responsible at all times. - Live lessons and chats should only take place during the normal school day. - A breach of these guidelines may result in a school sanction in line with protocols during normal school times.